ismaelgv/rnr/README.md

 SUBCOMMANDS:
-    from-file    Read operations from a dump file help         Prints this message or the help of the given subcommand(s)
+    from-file    Read operations from a dump file help         Prints this message or the help of the given subcommand(s) to-ascii     Replace all file name chars with ASCII chars.
+This operation is extremely lossy.
 ```

 ## Default behavior